As schools stuff books with key words

 Basic Instinct?
 Many parents trust “The System”.
 They may believe the government knows what is best.
 The top-down approaches and large-scale operations governing teachers should be explored as obstacles to learning.

 Wanderlust?
 Some schools in poor cities are run like prisons.
 Police or guards control premises.
 Short on supplies, technology and individual attention, educators are arming teachers.
-Long commutes stop homework.
+Commutes limit time for homework.

 Beauty and the Elements?
 A recent analysis by The Education Trust of 5 traditional middle schools and one K-8 school found classroom assignments to be below established standards.
 Students were not stimulated to perform.